-Big Science represents a fundamental change in the way research is designed, funded and conducted.
-Although its implementation and impact vary across scientific disciplines, Big Science relies on two major enablers, the large Research Infrastructures acting as instruments for high-throughput data generation, and the Big Data technology able to exploit and analyse these large datasets.
-Progressively spreading from physics to the environment, health, human and social sciences, Big Science has resulted in major scientific achievements with substantial societal impact.
+Big Science as conceived by the EU through RIs and ERICs represents a fundamental change in the way research is designed, funded and conducted.
+Although its implementation and impact vary across scientific disciplines, integrated research services rely on two major enablers, the large Research Infrastructures on one hand and on the other the capacities, including Big Data, to exploit, analyse and scale these innovations.
+Progressively spreading from physics to the environment, health, human and social sciences, this approach has resulted in major scientific achievements with substantial societal impact.

 According to the EU definition in Article 2(1) of the Regulation (EC 2021/695) of the Horizon Europe Framework Programme, Research Infrastructure "means facilities, resources and services that are used by the research communities to conduct research and foster innovation in their fields".

 However, according to the ESFRI roadmap, European Research Infrastructures represent more than merely large scientific instruments, as they are multinational by essence.
-By requiring a minimum of three member countries, the ERIC legal status adds a political dimension, as ERICs are also science policy and strategic instruments (ESFRI Roadmaps) for multinational cooperation, unlocking the latent scientific potential, fostering integration of research and innovation in Europe and supporting the development of the European Research Area.
-This results in a distinction between national or local facilities, and pan-European Research Infrastructures (although a significant number of distributed infrastructures build on the federation of national facilities).
+In particular, by requiring a minimum of three member countries, the ERIC legal status adds a political dimension5, as ERICs are also science policy and strategic instruments (ESFRI Roadmaps6) for multinational unlocking cooperation, the latent scientific potential, fostering integration of research and innovation in Europe and supporting the development of the European Research Area.

-Whether single-sited or distributed, size matters for Big Data generation by the Research Infrastructures in a highly competitive global scientific environment.
-For Research Infrastructures, high-throughput data generation requires expertise on leading-edge technology and methodologies, and appropriate procedures to ensure data quality, reliability and reproducibility.
-On the other hand, Big Data technology allows optimal use and analyses of this data through data storage facilities, high performance computing, modelling, artificial intelligence, data sharing and reuse.
-Building on Research Infrastructures and on Big Data technology, Big Science has resulted in emerging research methods and approaches, for instance the data-driven research in parallel to hypothesis-driven research.
-Beyond data-driven research, a significant number of new results and achievements would have been impossible without the qualitative and quantitative support of the Research Infrastructures in generating high-throughput quality data (see for instance the use cases described in the following chapters of this policy brief).
+This results in a distinction between national or local facilities, and Pan-European Research Infrastructures (although a significant number of distributed infrastructures build on the federation and the potential integration of national facilities).
+Whether single-sited or distributed, size matters competitive in а highly global scientific environment.
+High-throughput data generation for example requires expertise on leading-edge technology and methodologies, and appropriate procedures to ensure data quality, reliability and reproducibility.
+On the other hand, Big Data technology allows optimal use and analyses of this data through data storage facilities, high performance computing, modelling, artificial intelligence, data sharing, curation and reuse.
+Building on Research Infrastructures and on Big Data technology has resulted in emerging research methods and approaches, for instance the data-driven research in parallel to hypothesis-driven research.
+Beyond data-driven research, a significant number of new results and achievements would have been impossible without the qualitative and quantitative support of Research Infrastructures in generating the high-throughput quality data (see for instance the use cases described in the following chapters of this policy brief).
 In addition, these instruments make it possible to address new scientific questions and societal challenges that could not be solved otherwise.

 Cooperation between Research Infrastructures acts as a powerful enabler for transdisciplinary research, one of the most promising and innovative areas of frontier science, while infrastructures in closely related areas may cooperate through alliances.

-Research Infrastructures collaborate as disciplinary clusters, and cross -cluster collaboration allows both cross-fertilization and support to complex projects requiring multiple technological and methodological expertise.
+Research Infrastructures collaborate as disciplinary clusters, and cross-cluster collaboration allows both cross-fertilisation and support to complex projects requiring multiple technological and methodological expertise.